ten3roberts/flax/guide/src/fundamentals/relations.md

 arguments are distinct, and can as such exist on an entity at the same time, allowing many-many relationsships between entities;

+There is no limatation of the number of relations an entity can have.
+As such, an entity can have multiple relations to other entities, allowing for any kind of graphs inside the ecs.

 ```rust
 {{ #include ../../../examples/guide/relations.rs:many_to_many }}
 ```

 ## Queries

-Since relations are normal components, the can be used in a query as normal, or used to exclude components.
+Since relations are normal components, they can be used in a query as normal, or used to exclude components.

 ```rust